Related Post

 To reduce your risk of a third-party data breach, it’s important to be aware of the security measures your third-party vendors employ, and to negotiate better ones if they are not up to your company’s standard.

 At the end of 2021, health plan information and other personal information of Major League Baseball players and their families was stolen in a cyber attack.
 This attack targeted a consulting company, Horizon Actuarial, that provided services for the MLB Players Benefits Plan.
-Data from 38,400 individuals was compromised in this breach including 13,000 people who were members of MLB Players Benefit Plan.
+Data from 38,400 individuals was compromised in this third-party data breach including 13,000 people who were members of MLB Players Benefit Plan.
 Horizon Actuarial didn’t notify impacted clients until March 2022.

 Unless it’s in your contract, there is no guarantee that a third-party vendor will notify an organization quickly after a breach, which means that your data could be exposed and you don’t know it.
 Adding this language to contracts with third-party vendors is essential.